Svendolin/All-about-AJAX-and-Node.js/readme.md

 ***
 <img align="left" alt="JavaScript" width="35px" src="https://raw.githubusercontent.com/github/explore/8be26d91eb231fec0b8856359979ac09f27173fd/topics/ajax/ajax.png" />

-# &nbsp; - ALL ABOUT AJAX and Node.js - ✔
+# &nbsp;- ALL ABOUT AJAX and Node.js - ✔

 This "All about AJAX and Node.js"-repository catches up its focus on all the AJAX and Node.js processes I've made, commented and written through the years as a **SAE-Web Development** student with exercise lessons every week as well as tutorial videos on _Youtube_.

 Direct Link to the place where I'm studying are you going to find [HERE](https://www.sae.edu/che/de?utm_source=PS01&gclid=Cj0KCQjw-4SLBhCVARIsACrhWLVIaD_aUt7y4brT7tqMW9o7tskgb1vjQqJFkzQwkwdN_40_Ls7MgAEaAtXxEALw_wcB)

-What is AJAX ?
-* TEST

 ⚫🔴🟡 IMPORTANT: Comments in each file are commented in german⚫🔴🟡
 <br />